Yusuffrih/Sarah-Gordon-Music/README.md

 These features have not yet been implemented due to various reasons e.g. a lack of time

 * Testimonials page - You will see from my wireframes that I originally planned on creating a Testimonials page to display the testimonials on one page, but I decided that it would be more efficient while also giving the user a better experience.
+* Modal - I wanted to have a modal appear when the user submitted their completed form.
+This would have been a nice piece of user feedback, however, due to scope of this project, I was not in a position to utilise it correctly.
+Modal code deleted from the Booking.html.

 ## Technologies